 Before I delve into my fourth year of blogging, I’d like to briefly pause to reflect upon year three.
-Since I started this blog on January 2, 2013, I have published 324 posts on the topics of wardrobe management, personal style, shopping behavior and psychology, accountability, living a fuller life, and more.
+Since I started this blog on January 2, 2013, I have published over 300 posts on the topics of wardrobe management, personal style, shopping behavior and psychology, accountability, living a fuller life, and more.
 During 2015, 99 new posts went live and thousands of comments were made by dedicated readers.

 In today’s post, I share the most popular posts of 2015, as well as my personal favorite posts.
 I also highlight the most visited outgoing links from the blog last year.
 Those who are new to “Recovering Shopaholic” will get a chance to check out the highlights of 2015, and longtime readers will have the opportunity to revisit some posts they enjoyed the first time around.

 I also did “best of” posts for 2013 and 2014, which you can check out HERE and HERE if you’re interested.
 If you’re looking for more inspiration, I invite you to visit my “Start Here” and “Recovery Tips” pages.
 Now let’s move on with the best of 2015…

 My 12 posts below received the most traffic out of all of the articles I wrote during 2015.
 The most popular topic was wardrobe management, but posts on personal style, behavior and psychology, minimalism, and living a full life were also enjoyed by readers.
 These topics will continue to be my primary focus during the coming year.